 Contact the child’s school principal to discuss Step-Up as an alternate placement.
 The school can arrange a tour of Step-Up for parents of children who are eligible.

-For more information on the Step-Up Autism Alternative Education program, please contact us online or call the Educational Services Manager at (513) 965-5118.
+For more information on the Step-Up Autism Alternative Education program, please contact us online or call the Educational Services Director at (513) 965-5118.